airbytehq/airbyte-interop-catalog/catalog/hubspot/generated/dbt_project/models/README.md

 | `property_country` | The country where the company is located. | `companies.properties.country` | 🟢 1.00 | Exact match found for country location. |
 | `property_annualrevenue` | The actual or estimated annual revenue of the company. | `companies.properties.annualrevenue` | 🟢 1.00 | Exact match found for annual revenue. |

-### Mapping from Airbyte `contacts_list_memberships` to Fivetran `contact_list_member`
+### Mapping: Airbyte `contacts_list_memberships` to Fivetran `contact_list_member`

 - Table Match Confidence Score: 🟢 0.70
 - Table Completion Score: ⚠️ 0.60

-#### Evaluation

-The table mappings suggest a moderate confidence that the source and target tables describe similar subjects.
-The completion score indicates that some fields are well-mapped, but others are missing mappings.
+- Summary Self-Evaluation: _The table mappings suggest a moderate confidence that the source and target tables describe similar subjects.
+The completion score indicates that some fields are well-mapped, but others are missing mappings._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |